Peacemakers: Achievements and Activism

-In June 1949, Wally Nelson and Carson Foltz held a meeting to discuss “how may a Peacemaker earn his living, spend his money, and provide economic security for his family in a profit-centered society.”
-Starting with the Cincinnati, Ohio metro area, the forum focused on providing local communities with shared resources to avoid “predatory enterprises” (banks, insurance, investments, etc.).
+In June 1949, Wally Nelson and Carson Foltz held a meeting to discuss "how may a Peacemaker earn his living, spend his money, and provide economic security for his family in a profit-centered society."
+Starting with the Cincinnati, Ohio metro area, the forum focused on providing local communities with shared resources to avoid "predatory enterprises" (banks, insurance, investments, etc.).
 A consensus was met to create a voluntary mutual aid funding pool to which Peacemakers and participating individuals could contribute and benefit from simultaneously.
 Wally and Juanita were assigned the role of creating a program in addition to the funding pool that described Peacemaker economics and disciplines.

 The local branch alongside the Bromleys purchased a group farmhouse north of Cincinnati to share the responsibility of food, finances, childcare, and maintaining communal belongings.
-This was done to model nonviolent and collectivistliving based on Marxist philosophy.
+This was done to model nonviolent and collectivist living based on Marxist philosophy.
 At the farmhouse, the Bromleys established Gano Peacemakers, Inc., a non-profit organization that was later seized by the IRS for their refusal to pay taxes, a method used to protest against military and war activities.